skillsreactor/skillsreactor.com/_videos/return-value-from-asynchronous-function.md

 ---
-name: How do I return a result from an asynchronous function?
+title: How do I return a result from an asynchronous function?
 description: >-
     We look at how returning an asynchronous value result from a function call in JavaScript can be difficult, and options that are available to return these type of values.
 vid: QODw6A1rNC0